elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 [TOC]

-> The Correlations feature is currently in beta.

 A common architecture is to spread out code across multiple services.
 Some developers like to split up their code into microservices.
 Others have requirements for running code asynchronous behind a queue.
 The common theme here is that code often runs in multiple processes spread across multiple servers.
 While logging can be easily set up in different projects and services, being able to correlate log messages across multiple services isn't normally available when logging to individual log outputs.

 Imagine a console application making an HTTP request to your public API.
 The API calls an internal API, which again puts a message on a queue.
 A service consumes messages from the queue and ends up logging an error in the error log.
 Seeing the entire log trace from receiving the request on the API straight down the chain resulting in the error, highly increases the chance of figuring out what went wrong.
 With the Correlation feature on elmah.io, we want to help you achieve just that.
 In this article, you will learn how to set up Correlations.